 The name "Israel" is used in many different ways in the Bible.
 Jacob was the son of Isaac.
 God changed Jacob's name to Israel.
 The descendants of Jacob became a nation also called Israel.
 Eventually, the nation of Israel split into two kingdoms.
 The northern kingdom was named Israel.
 The southern kingdom was named Judah.
 What does it mean to "seek God?"
 The writers of 1 and 2 Chronicles often wrote about "seeking God."
 To "seek God" means to make an effort to please and honor God.
 It can also mean to ask God for help.
 It does not imply that God is hidden.
-(See: Metaphor) What does the phrase "to this day" mean?
+(See: Metaphor (p.944)) What does the phrase "to this day" mean?

 The writers used the phrase "to this day" to refer to the time when they were writing.
 The translator should be aware that "to this day" refers to a time already passed.
 The translator might decide to say, "to this day, at the time when this is being written," or, "to this day, at the time of writing."
 This Hebrew phrase occurs in 1 Chronicles 4:41, 43; 5:26; 13:11; 20:26; 21:10; 35:25.

 2 Chronicles 1

 2 Chronicles 1 General Notes

 Structure and formatting

 This chapter begins a section about King Solomon's reign (2 Chronicles 1-9).

 Special concepts in this chapter

 Wisdom

 Solomon asks God for wisdom to rule God's people.
 God is pleased with this request because it is used to serve others.
 Therefore, God also gives Solomon tremendous wealth and a long life.
-(See: wise, wisdom and people of God)
+(See: [[rc:///tw/dict/bible/kt/wise]] and [[rc:///tw/dict/bible/kt/peopleofgod]])

 was strengthened in his rule

-This can be stated in active form.
-Alternate translation: "gained complete control over his kingdom" or "ruled powerfully over his kingdom" (See: Active or Passive)
+If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
+Alternate translation: "gained complete control over his kingdom" or "ruled powerfully over his kingdom" (See: Active or Passive (p.871)) (See: Active or Passive (p.871))

-ULT

-1 And Solomon the son of David strengthened himself over his kingdom, and Yahweh his God was with him and made him exceedingly great.

 Yahweh

 This is the name of God that he revealed to his people in the Old Testament.
 See the translationWord page about Yahweh concerning how to translate this.

 God was with him

 Here "was with him" is an idiom.
-Alternate translation: "God supported him" or "God helped him" (See: Idiom)
+Alternate translation: "God supported him" or "God helped him" (See: Idiom (p.
+936)) (See: Idiom (p.936))

 General Information: